tomrhollis/Vellum-Plugins/AutoRestart/README.md

 HiVisShutdown             true/false: Whether to have lots of colorful warnings during the WarningTime (true)
                           or just do one simple announcement at the WarningTime (false)

+TestingMode               false: The first restart will be pushed to tomorrow if it's within 8 hours of start
+                          true: The first restart can happen immediately if that's when it's scheduled

 IgnorePatterns            Lines containing this text should be prevented from displaying in the console
                           If you're using HiVisShutdown, it will spam your console with certain lines